Invest in Hims & Hers Health Inc. (HIMS) to keep your portfolio healthy - The Dwinnex

-The price of Hims & Hers Health Inc. (NYSE: HIMS) closed at $9.69 in the last session, down -3.39% from day before closing price of $10.03.
-In other words, the price has decreased by -$0.22 from its previous closing price.
-On the day, 2408221 shares were traded.
-HIMS stock price reached its highest trading level at $10.02 during the session, while it also had its lowest trading level at $9.71.
+The price of Hims & Hers Health Inc. (NYSE: HIMS) closed at $9.54 in the last session, up 0.10% from day before closing price of $9.53.
+In other words, the price has increased by $+0.01 from its previous closing price.
+On the day, 1854376 shares were traded.
+HIMS stock price reached its highest trading level at $9.66 during the session, while it also had its lowest trading level at $9.43.

 Sponsored